-Cowes is renowned as the world’s most famous sailing destination and the maritime gateway to the Isle of Wight.
+Cowes is renowned as one of the world’s most famous sailing destinations, and the maritime gateway to the Isle of Wight.
 Cowes is also the Island's main port with a harbour that’s easily accessible to all types of vessel and a river that is navigable as far as the county town of Newport.
 Its position at the heart of the Solent, brings sailors and powerboaters, racers and cruisers flocking to the harbour throughout the season from March to October.

 Cowes has always been popular with cruising rallies and is one of the most visited ports on the south coast of England.
 There is a wide choice of Berthing and Facilities available in Cowes and on the sheltered waters of the River Medina, ranging from fully serviced marinas right at the centre of the town to more peaceful berths and mooring buoys away from it all.

 Cowes is increasingly favoured as a destination for motor yachts and RIBS, which are welcomed all year round.
 The harbour is very accommodating with good mooring facilities available for all types of craft together with ample fuel provisions.
 Visit our Watersports and Activities section to find out about everything from personal watercraft, fishing and angling, to walks and cycle routes.

 A growing number of Tall Ships and Large Yachts are attracted to Cowes, providing real spectator appeal for visitors to the town and harbour.

 In addition to its popularity with cruising yachts and powerboats, Cowes hosts an unequalled number of racing events every season.
 Thousands of yachts sail into Cowes each year with over 10,000 visitors arriving in the town during each of the season’s major events.
 Cowes Week is the highlight of the British yacht racing calendar, and the Round the Island Race, which starts and finishes in Cowes, is one of the largest participatory events in the world.
 Read more in Local Yacht Clubs and Racing.